 As we have traveled around the world, we have moved on to countless new cities and countries.
 While there have been many incredible experiences, there are some days we will never forget.

-Ultimately, we decided to pay for an individual guide so we could completely relax on the journey.
+Ultimately, we decided to pay for an individual guide so we could completely relax without worrying about directions and where to stop.
 We wanted to enjoy the day with no navigational or scamming concerns.

 Let’s drive the Hai Van Pass!